Luke-42-studios/godot_cortex/docs/architecture.md

           │
           ▼
 3. PolarisEngine::_on_node_registered()
-   • Creates ECS entity for node
+   • Creates ECS entity for node (Entity A)
    • Checks if node has a Context
           │
           ▼
 4. If context has "_on_ecs_ready" method:
    • context.call("_on_ecs_ready", node)
-   • Context can now register ECS systems
-          │
+   • Context creates its own entity (Entity B) ← REDUNDANT │
           ▼
 5. [Game runs, ECS systems execute each frame]